chiangs/stackable-bar-chart/README.md

 # Introduction

+My `waffle-chart` library will soon release to support up to three values.
+I think this is the sweet spot for showing portions on this kind of visualization.

+That's why I created `stackable-bar-chart`.
+This library will visualize either a stack of bars or a single bar with proportional segments based on a collection of values of up to basically any amount.
+You can also sort from largest to smallest and pass in any colors to help tell the story of your data.

 This is a zero-dependency library built with React, Typescript & Vite.

 No `D3` only `HTML`, `CSS`, and `JS/TS`.